VLSIDA/chip-tutorials/sta.md

 tar -zxvf final.tar.gz
 ```
 which will create the final subdirectory with subdirectories for the different design files.
-The ones that we are concerned with are the following:
+The ones that we are concerned with are the following: def, odb, nl, sdc, and spef.
-- def
-- lef
-- lib
-- odb
-- pnl
-- sdc
-- sdf
-- spef
-- spice
-- vh

 ## Single corner timing analysis